H-1B Visa/Status—Specialty Occupations

 Immediate family members—a spouse and any child who is younger than 21 and unmarried—of the primary beneficiary will be eligible for H-4 derivative status.
 As such, family members will be allowed to accompany primary beneficiary of the H-1B status into the U.S. Furthermore, anyone holding the H-4 status may attend schools in the U.S.

 When applying for the H-1B status, the Austin immigration attorneys at the Law Office of William Jang, PLLC typically charge the following attorney’s fees when filing in the United States at the United States Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), along with the fees currently charged by the USCIS to file an application:

 • $5,000 attorney’s fees ($3,000 for renewals)

-- $460 to pay the filing fee for the main petition with the USCIS
+• $460 USCIS filing fee for the main petition

 • $750 USCIS Data Collection Fee ($1,500 when company has 25 or more employees)

-- $500 to pay for the USCIS Fraud Prevention and Detection Fee (associated with the initial petition)
+• $500 USCIS Fraud Prevention and Detection Fee (initial petition)